 If you have the budget to install a larger cupboard, add shelves to keep towels on, which is particularly useful in a bathroom.

 What other rooms are suitable for a boiler?

-You may find that after consulting with a gas safe engineer, you may not be able to install your boiler in the bathroom, so where else in your home is suitable ?
+You may find that after consulting with a Gas Safe installer, you may not be able to install your boiler in the bathroom, so where else in your home is suitable ?

 Garage: Installing your boiler in the garage provides easy access and no use of living space.
 But pipes may be visible on concrete flooring or walls.

-Loft: The loft is a great location for a boiler.
+Loft: The loft can be a location for a boiler.
 It’s out of the way and there is plenty of space for it.
 However, you will need to install flooring, ladder access, and adequate lighting.

 Kitchen: Having a boiler in the kitchen will provide easy access for engineers, and can be tucked away in a cupboard.
 However, it will take up valuable storage space.